OliveiraDS-hub/ChimeraTE/README.md

 # The pipeline

 ChimeraTE is a pipeline to detect chimeric transcripts derived from genes and transposable elements (TEs).
-It has two usage Modes:
+It has two running Modes:

 Mode 1 chimeric transcripts detection based upon exons and TE copies positions in the genome sequence;